 |Senior Years||Grade 9 to Grade 12||14 to 18 years|

 * Kindergarten remains an optional year of schooling.
-When a school division or school offers Kindergarten, the percentage time allotments for Grades 1-3 should be used as a guide for instructional time; provincial curriculum for Kindergarten should be followed.
+When a school division or school offers Kindergarten, the percentage time allotments for Grades 1-3 should be used as a guide for instructional time with the exception of Physical Education/Health Education where the time is mandated; provincial curriculum for Kindergarten should be followed.
 Provincial curriculum, which will continue to be developed to include Kindergarten, will be based on outcomes.

 For more information about the Manitoba school system, visit Going to School in Manitoba.